Ailing Astronaut Returns to Earth Early in NASA's First Medical Evacuation

 It was an unexpected finish to a mission that began in August and left the orbiting lab with only one American and two Russians on board.
 NASA and SpaceX said they would try to move up the launch of a fresh crew of four; liftoff is currently targeted for mid-February.

-NASA’s Zena Cardman and Mike Fincke were joined on the return by Japan’s Kimiya Yui and Russia’s Oleg Platonov.
-Officials have refused to identify the astronaut who had the health problem or explain what happened, citing medical privacy.
+Cardman and NASA's Mike Fincke were joined on the return by Japan's Kimiya Yui and Russia's Oleg Platonov.
+Officials have refused to identify the astronaut who developed the health problem last week or explain what happened, citing medical privacy.

 NASA stressed repeatedly over the past week that this was not an emergency.
 The astronaut fell sick or was injured on Jan.
 7, prompting NASA to call off the next day's spacewalk by Cardman and Fincke, and ultimately resulting in the early return.
 It was the first time NASA cut short a spaceflight for medical reasons.
 The Russians had done so decades ago.